Best Cash Advance Apps Like MoneyLion: 17 Other Options

 READ MORE: Apps like Empower

-Chime is a newer kind of banking provider that is a financial technology company versus a bank.
-This means it doesn’t have a big overhead like traditional banking and offers lots of benefits a bank doesn’t.
+Chime is a newer kind of banking service: a financial technology company versus a bank.
+This means it doesn’t have the same costly overhead as traditional banking and offers lots of benefits a bank doesn’t.

-What it does provide is free overdraft protection of up to $200 that works together if Chime’s debit card.
-If you qualify for Chime’s SpotMe program, and a charge results in an overdraft, Chime will cover the missing balance (up to the max advance) and debit it to your next deposit.
+If you qualify for Chime’s SpotMe program and a charge results in an overdraft, Chime will cover the missing balance (up to your maximum advance) and debit it from your next deposit.
+This service has no monthly fee, but you will have to open a Chime Spending account (which has no minimum deposit).

 Pros